A mini travel guide of Skiathos island!

 #Enjoy the sunset

-The second is in the main town, in Chora, and you can go to the church of Agios Nikolaos.
-The short walk passing through narrow streets and stairs is fantastic, and you will admire the old houses with courtyards.
-Once you arrive at the church, you can enjoy the magnificent view of the whole island and, of course, the sunset. ‘
+The second is in the main town, Chora, and you can go to the church of Agios Nikolaos.
+The short walk through narrow streets and stairs is fantastic, and you will admire the old houses with courtyards.
+Once you arrive at the church, you can enjoy the magnificent view of the whole island and, of course, the sunset.

 Agios Nikolaos skiathos island